tuftsdatalab/intro-python/docs/index.md

             - **Windows**: *Start > Anaconda3 > Anaconda PowerShell Prompt*
             - **macOS**: *Applications > Utilities > Terminal*
         3. *Optional:* If you are using Miniconda or have modified your base Anaconda environment, create and activate a new environment for this workshop using the included **environment.yml** file as follows:
-            1. Using `cd`, navigate to the folder containing the extracted workshop materials.
+            1. Navigate to the folder containing the extracted workshop materials from within the console.
-            2. Once you are in the correct directory, type `conda env create -f enviornment.yml` and press **Enter/Return** to create the workshop environment.
+            2. Create a new environment for the workshop: `conda env create -f environment.yml`
-            3. After the workshop environment has been created, type `conda activate intro-python` and press **Enter/Return** to activate it.
+            3. Activate the workshop environment: `conda activate intro-python`
         2. Type `jupyter lab` and press **Enter/Return** to launch JupyterLab.
     - Using **Anaconda Navigator** (unmodified Anaconda installations only):
         1. Launch Anaconda Navigator via the Start Menu (*Windows*) or from Applications (*macOS*).